Fear. Deep as her bones, like a weight on her very skin. Compressing her. Making her back hunch, her knees bend. Making her want to be small. To hide.

 “I’m fine,” she tries to say, and instead just wheezes with pain.
 She waves her free hand forward instead, toward the last retreating drowzee.
 Her friend looks at it, then back at her, then takes off at a run.

 After a minute or so it’s easier to get full breaths, and she pushes herself to her feet with one hand on the wall until she’s standing.
-She’s about to start after Elaine when her friend turns the corner back into the ally and jogs over, picking up their captured drowzee along the way.
+She’s about to start after Elaine when her friend turns the corner back into the alley and jogs over, picking up their captured drowzee along the way.

 “You okay?” she asks Aiko.